KubaBubaB/DesktopFrien/DesktopFrien/docs/ROADMAP.md

 ### Features
 - [ ] Frien should be animated
 - [x] Frien should be moving across the screen in random, but naturally looking patterns (maybe radnomly choose a point on the screen and go to it)
-- [ ] Frien application should have a menu, but it should be hidden in tha "show hidden icons" area (like the volume, network, etc.)"
+- [x] Frien application should have a menu, but it should be hidden in tha "show hidden icons" area (like the volume, network, etc.)"
-- [ ] Frien should be able to become bored/eepy/hungy and those stats should influence the way Frien behaves
+- [x] Frien should be able to become bored/eepy/hungy
+    - [ ] those stats should influence the way Frien behaves
+    - [ ] those stats should be saved between sessions
+    - [ ] those stats should be loaded on startup
-- [ ] Menu should contain the following items:
+- [x] Menu should contain the following items:
-  - [ ] Show/Hide Frien
+  - [x] Show/Hide Frien
   - [ ] Spawn things to play with
   - [ ] Spawn things to eat
+  - [ ] eat things
+  - [ ] Play with things
-  - [ ] Show stats (hunger, happiness, eepyness etc.)
+  - [x] Show stats (hunger, happiness, eepyness etc.)
-  - [ ] Settings
+  - [x] Settings
-  - [ ] Quit
+  - [x] Quit
-- [ ] Frien should be able to spawn memes (open images that are in the media/memes folder) and drag them from off the screen to the screen
+- [ ] Frien should be able to spawn memes (open images that are in the media/memes folder)
+    - [ ] and drag them from off the screen to the screen
 - [ ] Frien should be able to talk (display a message like in a comic book)
-- [ ] Frien should be able to spawn notepad (open txt files that are in the media/notepads folder) and drag them from off the screen to the screen
+- [ ] Frien should be able to spawn notepad
+    - [ ] open txt files that are in the media/notepads folder or create them
+    - [ ] and drag them from off the screen to the screen

 ### Miscellaneous
 - [ ] Run on startup